ShaunCurtis/Blazr.VSA/Documents/Entities.md

 }
 ```

-We now have a strongly typed Id which has a default value:
+We now have a strongly typed Id value object with a default value:

 ```csharp